Yandex Cloud

 STOP SLAVE;

-4. Transfer the load to the target cluster.
+4. Switch the load to the target cluster.

-5. Remove the user managing replication on the source cluster.
+5. Delete the user managing replication in the source cluster.

-6. Remove the user with full access rights to the migrated database on the target cluster if you no longer need this user.
+6. Delete the user with full access to the migrated database in the target cluster if this user is no longer needed.

 Was the article helpful?